 If a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the SARA portal entity in the home state of the institution against which the complaint has been lodged.
 That entity shall notify the SARA portal entity for the state in which the student is located of receipt of that appealed complaint.
 The resolution of the complaint by the institution’s home state SARA portal entity, through its SARA complaint resolution process, will be final, except for complaints that fall under the provisions found in pages 24-25 of the SARA Manual.

-Below is a list of available complaint process information for all states.
+Visit NC-Sara State Portal Entity Contacts for a list of available complaint process information for all states.
+This page includes information on who to contact from each state